How to Avoid Bank Fees on Deposit Accounts?

 Bank accounts may come with fees.
 You should be aware of these common fees and how you can avoid them.

-Most deposit accounts, except CDs, carry monthly maintenance fees — some can be avoided, some cannot.
-Depending on the bank, these monthly fees may be waived under certain requirements — often entailing a minimum account balance or a monthly direct deposit.
+Most deposit accounts, except CDs, carry monthly maintenance fees -- some can be avoided, some cannot.
+Depending on the bank, these monthly fees may be waived under certain requirements -- often entailing a minimum account balance or a monthly direct deposit.
 Before signing up for any of these deposit accounts, review whether your financial habits will help to meet the criteria and avoid the fees.

+Other fees that often hit checking and money market account customers include those for overdrafts and out-of-network ATM access.
+Laws require that you opt in for overdraft -- to have the bank cover a transaction that results in a negative balance -- or the transaction is denied, in which case the overdraft fee won’t apply.
+To avoid out-of-network ATM fees, you can try visiting a nearby grocery store that offers cash back when you make a purchase.
 Savings and money market accounts are usually low-activity accounts with the primary focus on building savings, which is why there is often a penalty when you make too many withdrawals or outbound transactions.
-Federal law sets a limit of six withdrawals or outbound transfers per month — banks may charge a fee for transactions in excess of this limit.
+Federal law sets a limit of six withdrawals or outbound transfers per month -- banks may charge a fee for transactions in excess of this limit.
 Repeated violations of this rule may result in your account being closed or converted to a checking account.
 You may consider an interest checking account if you seek a transaction account that earns interest on deposits.

-The most common fee — and often the only fee — that might apply to a CD is the early withdrawal fee.
+The most common fee -- and often the only fee -- that might apply to a CD is the early withdrawal fee.
 Since CDs award higher rates to keep money locked in, you are penalized for taking money out.
-Most CDs impose a fee that is equivalent to several months of interest — longer CD terms mean bigger early withdrawal fees.
+Most CDs impose a fee that is equivalent to several months of interest -- longer CD terms mean bigger early withdrawal fees.
 Consider no-penalty CDs or a CD ladder to offer more access to money if you need it.